conversejs/converse.js/docs/source/configuration.rst

     simplifies the code needed to set up and maintain prebinded sessions.

-    When using ``prebind_url`` and ``keepalive``, you don't need to manually pass in the RID, SID and JID tokens anymore.
+    When using ``prebind_url`` and ``keepalive``, you don't need to manually pass in the RID, SID tokens anymore, but you still need to provide the JID.

 .. _`prebind_url`: